s-angelle/the-balance-of-fate-game/README.md

 2. A winning state - a way for the player to win the game
 3. A lose state - a wav for the plaver to lose the game
 4. A way to keep playing if the game is not over
-5. Multiple rounds to play - around must begin, end, and there must be a way to check it the game shoulc continue or the overall game is won or lost
+5. Multiple rounds to play - a round must begin, end, and there must be a way to check it the game should continue or the overall game is won or lost

 Stretch Goals: